Jakob-Peters/Project-WebAdView/readme.md

 - **External URL Handling:** Ad clicks to external domains or popup windows open in the system browser, keeping the ad content in the webview and preventing unwanted navigation.
 - **Global Debug Toggle:** A persistent debug toggle (ladybug icon in the toolbar) enables or disables all debug logging at runtime, with state saved across launches.
 - **Conditional Debug Logging:** All debug output (print statements) is routed through a `debugPrint()` helper and only appears when debugging is enabled.
+- **Anti-Flickering System:** Hysteresis thresholds and stability timers prevent rapid state changes and layout thrashing during scroll.
+- **Throttled Updates:** Visibility checks limited to 15fps (67ms intervals) for smooth scrolling performance.

 ## Main Components

+### 1. Didomi SDK Integration
+- The Didomi SDK is initialized in `AppDelegate` (`Project_AdViewApp.swift`).
+- A global event listener posts a `DidomiConsentChanged` notification when consent changes.
+- The SDK UI is set up using a custom `DidomiWrapper` to ensure proper consent collection.

 ### 1. Didomi SDK Integration
 - The Didomi SDK is initialized in `AppDelegate` (`Project_AdViewApp.swift`).